srinman/oauth/scenario1/scenario.md

    - This serves your `index.html` at [http://localhost:8000](http://localhost:8000).

 3. **Run the Flask Backend:**
-    In python program, change one of the email addresses to your email address (e.g., update `user5@example.com` to your own Google email).
+   - Modify one of the email addresses in `registered_users` if needed (for example, update `user5@example.com` to your own email address).
    - Open a separate terminal and run:

      ```bash